A joint statement from Islamic Scholars on Muslim burials

 Newcastle has excellent theatre venues, attracting many popular artists and touring productions.
 Many of the venues we have listed here offer concessions for older people

-Whether you live in Newcastle or are just visiting, there are many ways to enjoy a great day out!
-Newcastle and the surrounding areas of Tyne and Wear and Northumberland
+Whether you live in Newcastle or are just visiting, there are many ways to enjoy a great day out in Newcastle and the surrounding areas of Tyne and Wear and Northumberland

 There are many reasons why you may want to consider moving from your home, however moving house is a big step in your life so before making a decision, here are some things to consider.